gfcKHz/Metal_SDR/notebook/README.md

 - Informed the design of the CNR estimation (MPA) to reject spurious peaks
 - Validated temporal consistency requirements for fingerprinting system

----

-## Purpose

-These notebooks are **not production code** - they are exploratory analysis documenting:
-- Measurement problems encountered
-- Root cause analysis
-- Solutions implemented in the main codebase

-Think of these as "lab notebooks" showing the engineering process, not the final product.